 Recording data

-In Hydromagic all data coming in from devices (using plugins) is recorded into ASCII formatted, human readable raw data files.
+In Hydromagic, all data coming in from devices (using plugins) is recorded into ASCII-formatted, human-readable raw data files.
 When performing a survey you might want to start with a single run and check your raw data first before collecting the rest of your data.

 You can have a preview of the collected data using the data analysis window.
-When your sounder is capable of recording the full echogram envelope (which is recorded as binary data for performance reasons), you might want to use the "Echogram Digitizer" tool to check this data as well.
+When your sounder is capable of recording the full echogram envelope (which is recorded as binary data for performance reasons), you might want to use the 'Echogram Digitizer' tool to check this data as well.

 Starting the data analysis window

-Right click the raw file and select 'Analyze Data...' to view its contents.
+Right-click the raw file and select 'Analyze Data...' to view its contents.

 Using the data analysis window - Depths

 After starting the window, it first shows the collected echo sounder depth values.
-Please note that Hydromagic adds transducer draft before writing depths to the raw data file.
-This means that the depths reported should be equal to the depth below the transducer with the static draft added to this value.
+Please note that Hydromagic adds the transducer draft before writing depths to the raw data file.
+This means that the reported depths should be equal to the depth below the transducer with the static draft added to this value.

 Depth values recorded with a dual frequency echo sounder.